Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Functions.md

 Then in game, call the function with `/function my_datapack:my_function`.

+To call functions from other datapacks, see [Bindings](./bindings).

 The `function` builder returns a `FunctionArgument` object that you can reuse to call the function from other functions:

 ```kotlin